Machine Strategy Guide

 What type of slot machine is Quick Hit?

 Quick Hit is a must-hit-by progressive slot machine made by Bally Technologies, now under Scientific Games / Light & Wonder.
-A progressive jackpot must pay out at or before a displayed ceiling value, creating mathematically defined +EV windows for advantage players.
+A progressive jackpot must pay out at or before a displayed ceiling value, creating mathematically defined player-favorable windows for advantage players.

 How does Quick Hit advantage play work?

 Quick Hit AP is based on the must-hit-by mechanic.
 As the progressive jackpot climbs toward its displayed ceiling, expected value increases.
-When the meter is close enough to the ceiling, the expected return of each dollar wagered can exceed 100%.
+When the counter is close enough to the ceiling, the expected return of each dollar wagered can exceed 100%.

 What is the Quick Hit symbol?